Select your Audi model

 - What is the hardest color to match on a car?

 We aim to make our touch up paint guides as detailed as possible.
 If there is something, we have missed our staff will be more than happy to assist you over the phone.
 Alternatively, we have various videos to explain the process and help walk you through it.

 Audi Paint Code Location and What The Code Means

 Before beginning the Audi touch up paint process, you need to find your Audi paint code.
 All Audi color codes are located in the trunk of the vehicle but can also appear in a few other locations.
 The Audi paint code could be:

 - Under the deck lid of the trunk

 - On the well of the spare tire

-Audi codes are typically found on a silver sticker in one of the locations above.
-Typically, the Audi color codes are printed on a silver or white label.
+Audi codes are typically found on a silver or white label in one of the locations above.
 The codes will be between two and four characters, and it usually includes numbers and letters.